Across South Africa and around the world, students miss out on school every month because of a natural phenomenon: their period.

 This doesn’t just affect their education — it also impacts their health, dignity, and confidence.
 This is because students across South Africa, especially those living in poverty, are not provided with the information and resources to manage their periods properly.
 In turn, the deep stigmatization of menstruation is perpetuated, which impacts students’ self esteem.

-Earlier this year, the South African President, Cyril Ramaphosa, and Minister of Finance, Tito Mboweni, committed R157 million for the national distribution of free sanitary products to school girls from low-income households.
+Last year, the South African President, Cyril Ramaphosa, and Minister of Finance, Tito Mboweni, committed R157 million for the national distribution of free sanitary products to school girls from low-income households.
 This is a major win that will help South African students stay in school and continue their human right to learn while on their periods.

 All nine provinces of South Africa have been allotted a share of the R157 million to expand the government’s Sanitary Dignity Programme — a programme that helps to ensure every girl has access to sanitary products.